 Tree work is dangerous, so we take every precaution to protect our staff, public, and property.
 Besides having £10 employers and £10 public liability insurance, our team also follows strict health and safety protocols, utilising the latest tree surgery practices and equipment.

-It's a possibility you may not be aware that individual trees may be protected by TPO's (tree preservation orders) or located in a conservation area, covered by a blanket TPO for the area.
-If this is the case, it's crucial to apply to the council or local planning authority before any work begins.
-Fail to obtain permission, and both you and the contractor may face hefty fines and or criminal prosecution.
+It’s a possibility you may not be aware that individual trees may be protected by TPOs (tree preservation orders) or located in a conservation area covered by a blanket TPO for the site.
+If this is the case, applying to the council or local planning authority is crucial before any work begins.
+Failure to obtain permission may result in you and the tree contractor facing substantial fines and criminal prosecution.
 Changes to the law mean the penalty charge amount is unlimited, so you must think long and hard before carrying out unapproved tree work.

 Do you require tree felling and or tree removal in Chichester?
 Foremans Tree Specialists Ltd’s team has the knowledge, tools and training to fell trees of every shape and size in the most testing locations.
 The quickest and safest way to fell a tree, if space allows, is to “straight fell” it in its entirety.
 With that in mind, there is seldom space for straight felling in built-up areas, so most trees need to be climbed and dismantled in sections.
 Our professional arborists use a mixture of precision cuts and freefall techniques and recognised rigging and lowering systems to safely and efficiently dismantle the tree.

 Any tree pruning service’s initial stage should be an in-depth assessment conducted by a qualified tree surgeon.
 Our NPTC or LANTRA-trained arborists will make necessary considerations for the trees’ size, shape, species, age and health before recommending any tree work or maintenance schedule.
 We complete every tree pruning task to the highest standard using the “BS3998” (British Standard guidelines for tree work).